sparfenyuk/mcp-proxy/README.md

 ## About

 The `mcp-proxy` is a tool that lets you switch between server transports.
-There are two supported modes:
+There are three supported modes:

 1. stdio to SSE/StreamableHTTP
-2. SSE to stdio
+2. SSE/StreamableHTTP to stdio
+3. stdio to SSE and StreamableHTTP server

 ## 1. stdio to SSE/StreamableHTTP